 Issuance of Equity to Certain Vendors - Vendors of certain properties that the REIT intended to acquire had agreed to accept approximately \$4.25 million of Class B LP Units ("Offered Class B LP Units") as partial consideration for the sale of such properties.
-The Offered Class B LP Units would be issued upon the closing of the acquisition of the applicable properties at the same price as the Offered Units, and each Offered Class B LP Unit would be accompanied by a fraction of a warrant to acquire Class B LP Units equal to the fraction of a Warrant accompanying each Offered Unit.
+The Offered Class B LP Units would be issued upon the closing of the acquisition of the applicable properties at the same price as the Offered Units, and each Offered Class B LP Unit would be accompanied by a fraction of a warrant to acquire Class B LP Units equal to the fraction of a REIT unit purchase warrant accompanying each Offered Unit.

 On September 19, 2014, the REIT announced a cash distribution of \$0.0175 per Unit for the month of September 2014.
 The distribution was paid on October 15, 2014 to unitholders of record as at September 30, 2014 which included the unitholders from the Offering and Concurrent Private Placement completed on September 30, 2014.
-The units issued under the Offering and Concurrent Private Placement were issued to partially finance the acquisition of 14 properties which closed in October 2014.
-As such the incremental NOI from these properties is absent for the three and nine months ended September 30, 2014 (see "Subsequent Events" section).
+The units issued under the Offering and Concurrent Private Placement were issued to partially finance the acquisition of the 14 properties which closed in October 2014.
+As such the incremental AFFO from these properties is absent for the September distribution and part of the October distribution.

 On September 25, 2014, the REIT announced its intent to issue a total of approximately \$29.3 million of new equity (or up to \$32.3 million if an over-allotment option was exercised), comprised of \$20.0 million of Offered Units to be issued pursuant to the Offering, \$5.0 million of Placement Units to be issued pursuant to the Concurrent Private Placement and approximately \$4.3 million of Offered Class B LP Units to be issued to certain property vendors.
-The price was set at \$2.30 per unit and each unit consisted of one Unit and one half of one Warrant.
+The price was set at \$2.30 per unit and each unit consisted of one Unit and one half of one REIT unit purchase warrant.

 On September 30, 2014, the REIT announced that it had completed its previously announced Offering and Concurrent Private Placement for aggregate gross proceeds of \$26.4 million.
-As part of a series of transactions, the net proceeds were used to partially finance the previously announced acquisitions of \$65.6 million of accretive property acquisitions which closed in October 2014 (see "Subsequent Events" section).
-A total of 11,459,000 units, each comprised of one Unit and one half of a Warrant, were issued at a price of \$2.30 per unit.
-Each whole Warrant shall entitle the holder to acquire one Unit at an exercise price of \$2.65 per Warrant at any time prior to 5:00 p.m. on March 31, 2017.
-The Warrants are listed on the TSXV under the symbol "PRV.WT".
+As part of a series of transactions, the net proceeds were used to partially finance the previously announced acquisitions of \$65.6 million of accretive property acquisitions which closed in October 2014.
+A total of 11,459,000 units each comprised of one Unit and one half of a REIT unit purchase warrant, were issued at a price of \$2.30 per unit.
+Each whole REIT unit purchase warrant shall entitle the holder to acquire one Unit at an exercise price of \$2.65 per REIT unit purchase warrant at any time prior to 5:00 p.m. on March 31, 2017.
+The REIT unit purchase warrant are listed on the TSXV under the symbol "PRV.WT".

 Closing of the Offering - A total of 9,285,000 Offered Units were issued under the Offering, including 585,000 Offered Units pursuant to the partial exercise of the over-allotment option granted to the underwriters, at a price of \$2.30 per Unit for gross proceeds of \$21.4 million.
-Each Unit consists of one Unit and one half of one Warrant.
+Each Unit consists of one Unit and one half of one REIT unit purchase warrant.